Damage to any one persons property over $2500-2025

 2. In Section 1, clearly enter the date, location, and time of the accident.
 Ensure accuracy as this information is critical for processing your report.

 4. In Section 3, answer all questions thoroughly.
-This section helps DMV code the accident correctly.
-Be clear about the purpose of driving and ensure all relevant details are included.
+This section helps DMV code the accident accurately.
+Pay special attention to definitions like 'principal purpose of driving.'

 5. If there were other vehicles involved, complete Section 4 with their details.
-Use a supplemental report if necessary.
+Use the attached Supplemental Report if necessary.

 6. Finally, in Section 5, describe what happened during the accident.
 Sign and date the form before submitting it.